ETdoFresh/Blog/content/post/import/2016/2016-05-19-honest-abe-post-mortem-game-dev-meetup.md

   <a href="http://www.etdofresh.com/wp-content/uploads/2016/05/HonestAbe.pdf">Game Meetup Presentation</a><br /> (Thanks Rachel for putting this together!)
 </p>

-Today I&#8217;m headed into the city (New Orleans, LA) to present Honest Abe to the [NOLA Game Developers Meetup][1] with a few of my classmates and teacher.
+Today I'm headed into the city (New Orleans, LA) to present Honest Abe to the [NOLA Game Developers Meetup][1] with a few of my classmates and teacher.
 Should be a fun time!
 Abe got the keys, so I think we ready to go!

 ## Honest Abe Credits